slipstream/SlipStreamWebUI/README.md

 The SlipStream WebUI can be run as an [electron](https://electronjs.org/) application.
 This support is experimental and feedback is welcome.
-It has only been tested on Mac OS and there are numerous things that do not work correctly, notably those related to links between pages.
+It has only been tested on MacOS and there are numerous things that do not work correctly, notably the login workflows do not work well because they rely on automatic redirects.

 To compile the SlipStream WebUI electron application, you must have [`nodejs`](https://nodejs.org/en/) and [`npm`](https://www.npmjs.com/) installed on your machine.
-On Mac OS, these can be installed with [`homebrew`](https://brew.sh/).
+On MacOS, these can be installed with [`homebrew`](https://brew.sh/).

 The configuration is based on the